-That depends on where you live, how long you want someone to stay in your home, and what you want your house sitter to do for you.
+That depends on where you live, how long you want someone to stay in your home and what you want your house sitter to do.
 Daily rates start as low as $15 and go up from there.
 Most house sitters charge extra for pet-sitting services, particularly if you have dogs that need daily walks.

 How Can I Find a House Sitter?

 There are many ways to find a house sitter.
 You can ask friends and neighbors to refer house sitters.
 Check with a house sitter referral or matching service, such as HouseCarers, MindMyHouse, Housem8.com (UK and France) or House Sitters America.
 Check with local universities for students who need a place to stay during school breaks.

 How Should I Prepare for My House Sitter's Arrival?

 Contact your insurance company and ask whether your house sitter's personal possessions are covered under your policy.
 Be sure to tell your insurance agent how long you plan to be away.
 Advise your house sitter of the results of your inquiry, especially if the sitter's belongings are not covered.

-If you rent, advise your landlord that you would like to use a house sitter and secure permission to do so.
+If you rent, advise your landlord that you plan to use a house sitter and secure permission to do so.
 Send a written summary of your house sitting arrangements (names, dates, contact information) to your landlord.